JoleneKearse/oldtimey-kearse-vacations/README.md

 ### Detecting a Hydration Error

-NextJS was helpfully telling me I had a hydration error: `<button> cannot be a descendant of <button>`, but it mystified me.
+NextJS was helpfully telling me I had a hydration error: `<button> cannot be a descendant of <button>`, but it mystified me...

 Until I dived into the internals of **Shadcn**'s `carousel.tsx` and saw that it had also downloaded `button.tsx`.